-- A. Nonpayment of rent or other charges; - B. A history of late rental payments;
+- A. Nonpayment of rent or other charges; - B. A history of late rental payments; - C. Failure to provide timely and accurate information regarding family composition, income, or other information related to eligibility or rent; - D. Failure to allow inspection of the unit; - E. Failure to maintain the unit in a safe and sanitary manner; - F. Assignment or subletting of the premises; - G. Use of the premises for purposes other than as a dwelling unit (other than for housing authority approved resident businesses); - H. Destruction of property; - I. Acts of destruction, defacement, or removal of any part of the premises or failure to cause guests to refrain from such acts; - J. Any criminal activity on any HACM property or drug-related criminal activity on or off the premises.
+This includes but is not limited to the manufacture of methamphetamine on HACM premises; - K. Non-compliance with Non-Citizen Rule requirements; - L. Permitting persons not on the lease to reside in the unit more than fourteen 14 consecutive or 28 calendar days each year without the prior written approval of the Housing Authority; and

-- C. Failure to provide timely and accurate information regarding family composition, income, or other information related to eligibility or rent; - D. Failure to allow inspection of the unit; - E. Failure to maintain the unit in a safe and sanitary manner; - F. Assignment or subletting of the premises; - G. Use of the premises for purposes other than as a dwelling unit (other than for housing authority approved resident businesses); - H. Destruction of property; - I. Acts of destruction, defacement, or removal of any part of the premises or failure to cause guests to refrain from such acts; - J. Any criminal activity on any HACM property or drug-related criminal activity on or off the premises.
-This includes but is not limited to the manufacture of methamphetamine on HACM premises; - K. Non-compliance with Non-Citizen Rule requirements; - L. Permitting persons not on the lease to reside in the unit more than fourteen 14 consecutive or 28 calendar days each year without the prior written approval of the Housing Authority; and - M. Subject to HUD regulations.
+- M. Subject to HUD regulations.
 HACM will not renew the lease of any family that is not in compliance with the community service requirement or an approved Agreement to Cure.
-If they do not voluntarily leave the property, eviction proceedings will begin. - N. HACM will take immediate action to evict any household that includes an individual who is subject to a lifetime registration requirement under a State sex offender registration program. - O. An incident or incidents or actual or threatened domestic violence, dating violence, or stalking will not be construed as a serious or repeated violation of the lease by the victim or threatened victim of that violence, and shall not be good cause for terminating the assistance, tenancy, or occupancy rights of the victim of such violence.
+If they do not voluntarily leave the property, eviction proceedings will begin. - N. HACM will take immediate action to evict any household that includes an individual who is subject to a lifetime registration requirement under a State sex offender registration program. - O. Other good cause